differential-network-analysis/dnaici/dnaici/README.md

 ***

 More details about parameters, functions, and modules can be found in the main function [dnaici.py](https://github.com/differential-network-analysis/dnaici/blob/master/dnaici/dnaici/dnaici.py).
-For instructions on input demo data, please refer to [README.md](https://github.com/differential-network-analysis/dnaici/blob/master/demo/README.md).
-To obtain consistent results with those in our paper, we recommend that you download and use the [FULL DATASET](https://drive.google.com/file/d/1YbdZ7y5bRNqbP_4hVt6rcZM2Om1PoA-b/view?usp=drive_link).
 For supplementary files, a [HOMEPAGE](https://dnaici.github.io/dnaici/) about the paper is under development...